nrjones-dev/ps_layer_utility/README.md

 Once open, you can use this tool's interface in the same manner as other Photoshop panels, allowing you to resize (within limits), collapse and dock to the side bar.

-In order to install this tool, please follow the setup guide for photoshop plugins in **PHOTOSHOP: Plugins**

-This Plugin is called: `nrj.layer-utility_PS.ccx`

 ## Features

 ### Add Suffix or Prefix